d2l-ai/d2l-ja/chapter_appendix-mathematics-for-deep-learning/statistics.md

 ### 通訳

-生成された間隔の 95\ %$ confidence interval as an interval where you can be $95\ %$ sure the true parameter lies, however this is sadly not true.
+生成された間隔の $95\%$ confidence interval as an interval where you can be $95\%$ sure the true parameter lies, however this is sadly not true.
 The true parameter is fixed, and it is the interval that is random.
-Thus a better interpretation would be to say that if you generated a large number of confidence intervals by this procedure, $95\ %$ に真のパラメータが含まれると解釈するのはとても魅力的です。
+Thus a better interpretation would be to say that if you generated a large number of confidence intervals by this procedure, $95\%$ に真のパラメータが含まれると解釈するのはとても魅力的です。

-これは賢明なことのように思えるかもしれませんが、結果の解釈に実際の意味を持つ可能性があります。特に、真値を含まないことを「ほぼ確実」する区間を構築することで :eqref:`eq_confidence` を満たすことができます。ただし、そうすることがほとんどない限りは。このセクションは、魅力的でありながら虚偽の陳述を3つ提供することで締めくくります。これらの点についての詳細な説明は :cite:`Morey.Hoekstra.Rouder.ea.2016` にあります。
+This may seem pedantic, but it can have real implications for the interpretation of the results.
+In particular, we may satisfy :eqref:`eq_confidence` by constructing intervals that we are *almost certain* do not contain the true value, as long as we only do so rarely enough.
+We close this section by providing three tempting but false statements.
+An in-depth discussion of these points can be found in :cite:`Morey.Hoekstra.Rouder.ea.2016`.

-* **ファラシー 1**。信頼区間が狭いということは、パラメーターを正確に推定できることを意味します。
+* **Fallacy 1**.
+Narrow confidence intervals mean we can estimate the parameter precisely.
-* **ファラシー 2**。信頼区間内の値は、区間外の値よりも真の値である可能性が高くなります。
+* **Fallacy 2**.
+The values inside the confidence interval are more likely to be the true value than those outside the interval.
-* **ファラシー 3**。特定の人が95\ %$ confidence interval contains the true value is $95\ %$を観測した確率。
+* **Fallacy 3**.
+The probability that a particular observed $95\%$ confidence interval contains the true value is $95\%$.

-信頼区間は微妙なオブジェクトだと言っても過言ではありません。しかし、解釈を明確にしておけば、強力なツールになり得ます。
+Sufficed to say, confidence intervals are subtle objects.
+However, if you keep the interpretation clear, they can be powerful tools.

 ### ガウス分布の例

-最も古典的な例として、未知の平均と分散をもつガウス分布の平均に対する信頼区間について考えてみましょう。ガウス分布の $\mathcal{N}(\mu, \sigma^2)$ から $n$ サンプル $\{x_i\}_{i=1}^n$ を収集するとします。平均と標準偏差の推定量は次のように計算できます。
+Let us discuss the most classical example, the confidence interval for the mean of a Gaussian of unknown mean and variance.
+Suppose we collect $n$ samples $\{x_i\}_{i=1}^n$ from our Gaussian $\mathcal{N}(\mu, \sigma^2)$.
+We can compute estimators for the mean and standard deviation by taking

 $$\hat\mu_n = \frac{1}{n}\sum_{i=1}^n x_i \;\text{and}\; \hat\sigma^2_n = \frac{1}{n-1}\sum_{i=1}^n (x_i - \hat\mu)^2.$$